mkbeh/rin-bitshares-arbitry-bot/src/README.md

 python3.7 setup.py install

 # Running #
-Just type rin in the command line and press enter.
+Just type rin-bot in the command line and press enter.

 On first app startup will be generated config, which must be filled.
 When you will fill config ,